omicscode/eVaiutilities/README.md

-  pathogenicity-filterolder       pathogenicity filter older version transcript-search               search by the specific transcript transcript-searcholder          search by the specific transcript older help                            Print this message or the help of the given subcommand(s)
+  pathogenicity-filterolder       pathogenicity filter older version transcript-search               search by the specific transcript transcript-searcholder          search by the specific transcript older alt-allele                      search for the ref allele alt-ref-allele                  search according to ref allele and alt allele alt-allele-older                search for the ref allele older version alt-ref-allele-older            search according to ref allele and alt allele older version help                            Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help
   -V, --version  Print version

 ```

 ```